milvus-io/pymilvus/doc/source/install.rst

 PyMilvus is in `PYPI <https://pypi.org/project/pymilvus/>`_.

-PyMilvus only suport python3(>= 3.5), usually it's ok to install PyMilvus like below.
+PyMilvus only support python3(>= 3.5), usually, it's ok to install PyMilvus like below.

 .. code-block:: shell

    $ python3 -m pip install pymilvus

-Installing in an virtual environment
+Installing in a virtual environment
 ====================================

-It is recommended to use PyMilvus in an virtul environment, so modules and environment won't be conflicted.
+It's recommended to use PyMilvus in a virtual environment, Using virtual environment allows you to avoid installing Python packages globally which could break system tools or other projects.
-We use ``virtualenv`` as an example to demenstrate how to install and using PyMilvus in an virtual environment.
+We use ``virtualenv`` as an example to demonstrate how to install and using PyMilvus in a virtual environment.
 See `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ for more information about why and how.